 This is why the trend across different markets is investing massively in personalisation: customers today want experiences that are actually relevant for them and demand the hyper-personalisation of everything, from product to service.

-Just to recap: improving the CX focusing on Service Design is the key to gain a competitive advantage.
-Customer-driven innovation uses listening tools such as:
+Trying to recap and go forward: if improving the CX focusing on Service Design is the key to gain a competitive advantage which are the listening tools for Customer-driven innovation?

 - User interviews